SpaCeFormer: Fast Proposal-Free Open-Vocabulary 3D Instance Segmentation: Introduction

-Extensive experiments demonstrate that \nickname achieves state-of-the-art performance on open-vocabulary 3D instance segmentation benchmarks.
-On Replica, \nickname{} reaches \textbf{24.1 zero-shot mAP at 0.14\,s per scene}---the only open-vocabulary method that operates at interactive rates, and matched in accuracy only by SOLE~\cite{lee2025sole} (24.7 mAP), which requires ScanNet200 ground-truth mask supervision and is $\sim$9$\times$ slower (Fig.~\ref{fig:latency_vs_accuracy}, Tab.~\ref{tab:replica_instance}).
-On ScanNet200 (Tab.~\ref{tab:instance_segmentation}), under the matched regime of \emph{proposal-free, 3D-only input, no GT 3D annotations}, \nickname{} attains 11.1 mAP at 0.14\,s per scene---2.8$\times$ over the next-best method in this regime (Mosaic3D+Decoder, 3.9 mAP).
+We evaluate \nickname{} on three benchmarks for open-vocabulary 3D instance segmentation.
+On Replica, \nickname{} reaches \textbf{24.1 zero-shot mAP at 0.22\,s per scene}, the only open-vocabulary method that operates at interactive rates; in accuracy it is matched only by SOLE~\cite{lee2025sole} (24.7 mAP), which requires ScanNet200 ground-truth mask supervision and is $\sim$9$\times$ slower (Fig.~\ref{fig:latency_vs_accuracy}, Tab.~\ref{tab:replica_instance}).
+On ScanNet200 (Tab.~\ref{tab:instance_segmentation}), under the matched regime of \emph{proposal-free, 3D-only input, no GT 3D annotations}, \nickname{} attains 11.1 mAP at 0.12\,s per scene, 2.8$\times$ over the next-best method in this regime (Mosaic3D+Decoder, 3.9 mAP).
 Methods that score higher on ScanNet200 rely on either GT-trained proposals (\eg Mask3D-based pipelines at up to 24.7 mAP, 16--554 s) or multi-view 2D streams with YOLO/SAM proposals (up to 26.0 mAP, $\sim$356 s).
-On ScanNet++, we achieve 22.9 mAP, surpassing the best prior method OpenTrack3D (20.6 mAP) which relies on multi-view 2D inputs and requires $\sim$320 seconds per scene (Tab.~\ref{tab:scannetpp_instance}).
+On ScanNet++, we achieve 22.9 mAP, surpassing the best prior method OpenTrack3D (20.6 mAP) which relies on multi-view 2D inputs and requires $\sim$320 seconds per scene---over 2{,}000$\times$ slower than ours (Tab.~\ref{tab:scannetpp_instance}).

 Our contributions are four-fold: \begin{itemize}[nosep, leftmargin=*] \item \dataname{}, the largest open-vocabulary 3D instance segmentation dataset (604K masks, 3.0M multi-view-consistent captions across 7.4K scenes), with 21$\times$ higher mask recall (54.3\% vs 2.5\% at IoU$>$0.5) than prior single-view pseudo-label pipelines. \item SpaCeFormer, a space-curve attention backbone combining sliding 3D window attention with Morton curve serialization for spatially coherent features. \item A RoPE-enhanced proposal-free decoder that predicts instance masks directly from learned queries without external heuristics. \item State-of-the-art results on ScanNet200 and ScanNet++ with strong zero-shot transfer across datasets. \end{itemize}